reyansh-labs/reyansh-labs/README.md

 ## ⚡ Fun Fact

 I enjoy combining sports and technology.
-I also compete in USTA tennis tournaments and like exploring how data and analytics can improve athletic performance.
+I also compete in tennis tournaments and like exploring how data and analytics can improve athletic performance.